idaholab/mastodon/doc/content/examples/example6b.md

 This example demonstrates frictional contact between a solid block and I-soil in MASTODON.
 A 6 inch cubic block is centered on top of a 4 foot cubic block of soil.
 The top surface of the soil is free and the remaining surfaces are fixed in all directions.
 A uniform normal pressure of 5 psi is applied to the top of the smaller solid block and it is given a prescribed displacement in a direction parallel to the contact surface.
 The resulting normal and frictional forces at the interface of the two materials are then obtained and compared with analytical results.

 ## Modeling in MASTODON

 The simulation is carried out in two steps.

-## Step 1: Stabilize the system under the gravity and pressure forces
+## Step 1: Stabilizing the system under the gravity and pressure forces

 !listing examples/ex06b/stabilize_isoil.i